 If a child is absent for any reason unknown to the school, parents or carers must contact the school office by telephone or email before 9:30am on the first day of absence and every subsequent day of absence thereafter.
-Parents must clearly state the reason for the absence and the expected duration of illness.
+Parents/ carers must clearly state the reason for the absence and the expected duration of illness.

 When a child is absent unexpectedly, the class teacher will record the absence on the electronic register, which will inform the school office.
 If the office has not already been informed of the reason for a child's absence, they will endeavour to contact a parent, carer or emergency contact by telephone during the morning of the first day of absence.
 Where the school has concerns about a pupil's safety the Education Welfare Officer will be contacted and a check will be carried out.
+The school will follow up any absences to ascertain the reason, ensure proper safeguarding action is taken where necessary, identify whether the absence is approved or not and identify the correct attendance code to use.